 Getting back out there shifts the focus away from work and also helps you take stock on the priorities in life.

-Although offices will start re-opening in August, remote or homeworking is here for the long haul.
+Remote or homeworking is here for the long haul.
 In order to stay the distance, selfcare and wellbeing are, and will continue to be, paramount.
-We’re all learning as we go right now, but the need to be your best, positive and energised self has never changed.
+We’re all learning as we go, but the need to be your best, positive and energised self has never changed.

 It’s ok to step away from your desk and it’s ok to take regular breaks.
 Just as you would in an office, the same rules should apply at home.